 Treatment during illness

-• Avoid, or use with caution: valproic acid, statins, metformin, high-dose acetaminophen, and selected antibiotics, including aminoglycosides, linezolid, tetracycline, azithromycin, and erythromycin.
-For a complete list of mito-toxic drugs, visit www.mitoaction.org/toxic
+- Avoid, or use with caution: valproic acid, statins, metformin, high-dose acetaminophen, and selected antibiotics, including aminoglycosides, linezolid, tetracycline, azithromycin, and erythromycin.

 Vitamins and supplements prescribed typically include:

-• Folinic acid – only routine for documented CSF deficiencies and diseases known to cause deficiency and considered with central nervous system manifestations
+- Reduced form of folic acid (vitamin B9). – only routine for documented CSF deficiencies and diseases known to cause deficiency and considered with central nervous system manifestations

-Diet therapy, as prescribed by your doctor along with a registered dietitian, may be recommended.
+Diet therapy, as prescribed by your doctor along with a registered Registered dietitian, may be recommended.

 Important: A physician should always guide specific treatments.
 Patients should not take any supplements or try any treatment unless prescribed by a doctor.